geraldglynn/themoviedb/README.md

-# Showtime Analytics - Demo
+# The Movie DB - Demo
 ## Scripts
 node version is `10.13.0`